tasmirz/EyeWear/README.md

 - **`bbocr_server/server.py`**
-  Flask API handling RSA challenge–response authentication, receiving image uploads, running OCR, and requesting a Gemini summary.
+  Flask API handling RSA challenge–response authentication, receiving image uploads, rendering Bangla OCR to HTML (via `pipeline_utils.py` with the full pipeline when available, otherwise a pytesseract fallback), and requesting a Gemini summary.

 - **`ocr_client.py`**
   Command-line client that watches an image queue, authenticates with the server,